 How deep can you dive with Open Water Divers certification?

-If you want to continue on to your Advanced Open Waters Diver certification (AOWD), this course will refine your skills giving you the knowledge and training to be able to dive to a maximum depth of 100 feet (30 meters).
+If you want to continue on to your Advanced Open Water Diver certification (AOWD), this course will refine your skills giving you the knowledge and training to be able to dive to a maximum depth of 100 feet (30 meters).

 How old do you have to be to learn to scuba dive?

-In Australia, children between the ages of 10 to 15 years old can get their PADI Junior Open Waters Diver certificate.
+In Australia, children between the ages of 10 to 15 years old can get their PADI Junior Open Water Diver certificate.
 Before introducing your children to scuba diving, make sure they're comfortable in the water and have the reading level and maturity required to understand the theory side of the training.